-The Designer of Record is responsible for ensuring that construction contract documents require the Contractor to submit manufacturer's published time-current curves for primary fuses, relays, main secondary breakers, and secondary feeder protective devices.
+The Designer of Record is responsible for ensuring that construction contract documents require the Contractor to submit the transformers' inrush current and damage curve and the manufacturer's published time-current curves for primary fuses, relays, main secondary breakers, and secondary feeder protective devices.
 This information is required during the submittal process.
 Using the time-current curve data, perform a coordination study in accordance with the following paragraphs to ensure that protective devices are properly coordinated.